captain-majid/CoachAI/README.md

 # To re-build this project:
 * Setup Visual Studio 2017 choosing the following components:
 ![requirements](https://github.com/captain-majid/CoachAI/blob/master/c%2B%2B%20BWAPI%20requirements.png)
-* Extract [lib.7z](https://drive.google.com/open?id=1UyIE_go2FRpS1OaRAl0JE_jcbV8ZfVqf) contents into the same folder that contains AnyRace_CoachAI.sln, so that a "lib" folder with these contents gets created.

 # Known issues:
 - The hotkey tracker is buggy when adding units using shift, also when a unit is lost it still shows as an existing one.